jnaidu/IoTGitBook/iot_domain_model.md

 # **Domain Model**

 The IoT Domain Model illustrates entities and the relationships between them.
-The objective of this section is provide an effective basis for understanding the responsibilities of entities.
+The objective of this section is provide an effective basis for understanding the conceptual framework of the entities involved within IoT space.

 ## IoT Solution